-So the tree’s down, the glitter’s vacuumed (mostly), and your house suddenly feels… bare?
+So the tree is down, the glitter is vacuumed (mostly), and your house suddenly feels a little bare?
 Same.
-The good news: winter decor doesn’t have to scream “holiday.”
-You can make your home feel warm, bright, and pulled-together without one single reindeer in sight.
-Think cozy textures, quiet sparkle, and a little greenery that doesn’t shed needles.
+The good news is that these after Christmas decor ideas keep your home feeling warm, bright, and pulled-together without one single reindeer in sight.
+Think cozy textures, quiet sparkle, and a little greenery that does not shed needles.

 1. Edit, Then Add: The Post-Holiday Reset

 Before you buy anything, give your home a quick reset.
-Pack away overtly Christmas items (Santa mugs, red plaid everything), but keep the pieces that still feel wintery—like neutral knit throws, wood accents, and metallics.
+Pack away the overtly Christmas items (Santa mugs, red plaid everything), but keep the pieces that still feel wintery, like neutral knit throws, wood accents, and metallics.

-I’ve found that packing everything away first makes the next step much easier.
+From what I’ve gathered, packing everything away first makes the next step much easier.
 A clear room always reveals what actually still works for winter.

 Quick Refresh Steps